ideasonpurpose/wp-example-blocks-plugin/README.md

-# Example Blocks Plugin
+# IOP Example Blocks Plugin

-This project includes three example blocks in this plugin:
+This project was initially scaffolded with `npx @wordpress/create-block`, the resulting plugin includes the following example blocks:

 ### RichText Block